Amsterdam Red Light District Tours

 Amsterdam| ©Jace Afsoon

-Once the visit to Amsterdam's Red Light District is over, it is time to visit other very interesting places in the city.
+Once the visit to the Red Light District of Amsterdam is over, it's time to visit other interesting places in the city.

-If you liked the experience of a guided tour, I recommend you to take a look at the post The best tours of Amsterdam where you will find more ideas to squeeze your trip to the capital of Holland to the maximum.
+If you liked the experience of a guided tour, I recommend you take a look at the post The best tours of Amsterdam where you will find more ideas to squeeze your trip to the capital of Holland to the fullest.

-On the other hand, if you haven't already done so, it's always a good time to relax and take a cruise on the canals of the "Venice of the North" enjoying the beautiful views.
+On the other hand, if you have not already done so, it is always a good time to relax and take a cruise on the canals of the "Venice of the North" enjoying the beautiful views.
 Find out more about this experience at Amsterdam Canal Cruises.

 And if you prefer to complete your visit to Amsterdam with an excursion around the country, I advise you to read this article about The best excursions from Amsterdam, where you will see a selection of the coolest ones.